ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 layout: page
 ---
 # Step By Step Guide for the Zynq
 To get started using ReconOS, this guide leads you through the first steps to setup your development environment.
 You will build the sort demo and execute it on your board by following the step by step instructions given.
-This guide includes the following
-steps:

-* Setup of the ReconOS Toolchain
+The sort demo is an example application to demonstrate ReconOS and its concepts.
+It uses both hardware and software threads to sort a bunch of data.
+The different threads synchronizes via mboxes and access the data via the memory subsystem of ReconOS.
+This guide includes the following steps:

+* Prerequisites

-* Setup of Linux
+* Linux
   * U-Boot
   * Linux Kernel
   * Root Filesystem

-* Setup of ReconOS
-  * Linux Module
-  * C Library
+* SortDemo

-* Build of the Demo
   * Hardware Project
   * Software Project
   * Running the Demo

 ## Prerequisites

-We assume that you have basic knowledge of the development for an FPGA, especially for Systems on Chip, and that you have a working installation of the appropriate tools and your development board.
+We assume that you have basic knowledge of the development for an FPGA, especially for Systems on Chip, and that you have a working installation of the appropriate tools and your development board:

 * Linux workstation with a distribution of your choice, including
   * picocom
   * NFS server
+  * Python 3.4 or greater

-* Xilinx ISE Design Tools (Version 14.6 or 14.7 for this guide) including the following components
+* Xilinx ISE Design Tools (Version 14.7 for this guide) including the following components and licenses
   * Xilinx Platform Studio (XPS)
   * ARM compiler collection
   * Software Development Kit (SDK)
   * Xilinx Microprocessor Debugger (XMD)

 * Evaluation board connected to your workstation
-  (For this guide the Zedboard Rev. C and D)
+  (For this guide the Zedboard Rev. C or D)
   * JTAG connection to program the FPGA
   * UART connection to interact with the board